eslint/eslint/docs/src/rules/generator-star-spacing.md

 }]
 ```

-In the example configuration above, the top level "before" and "after" options define the default behavior of
+In the example configuration above, the top level `"before"` and `"after"` options define the default behavior of
-the rule, while the "anonymous" and "method" options override the default behavior.
+the rule, while the `"anonymous"` and `"method"` options override the default behavior.
-Overrides can be either an object with "before" and "after", or a shorthand string as above.
+Overrides can be either an object with `"before"` and `"after"`, or a shorthand string as above.

 ## Examples